 2013 -- One day after making highlight reels all over the world for his beatdown of Washington Capitals goaltender Braden Holtby, Ray Emery stopped all 14 shots he faced to blank the New Jersey Devils by the narrowest of margins in a 1-0 victory at Prudential Center.

 Brayden Schenn managed the game's lone tally, deflecting an Andrej Meszaros shot past Martin Brodeur late in the first period.

 Jason Smith 1973 -- The gritty veteran defender came to the Flyers along with Joffrey Lupul in a July, 2007 trade with the Edmonton Oilers, and quickly became a team leader.
 He was named the 16th captain in franchise history, and played just the one season (2007/08) in Philadelphia.
 It was a season that re-oriented the franchise in the right direction just a year after the worst finish in team history, and Smith's leadership had a lot to do with it.
 In 77 games he posted a goal, 10 points, and 86 PIMs, and two assists and four PIMs in 17 postseason contests before leaving the Flyers the following summer as an UFA.

 Luke Schenn 1989 -- The 6' 2", 220-pound rear guard was brought in from the Toronto Maple Leafs in the summer of 2012 in exchange for winger James van Riemsdyk, in hopes that he would be a young building block to construct a much more physical back line.
-In his second year with the club, Schenn, as well as the rest of the team, battles inconsistencies after finishing the lockout-shortened 2012/13 campaign on a strong note.
-He has four goals, 12 points and 50 PIMs in 58 games with the Orange-and-Black, but his real strength is at the defensive end where he is one of Philadelphia's top hitters and shot blockers.
+Now in his fourth year with the club, Schenn, as well as the rest of the team, continues to battle inconsistencies and attempts to remain in the lineup.
+The older of the Schenn brothers has a goal and four points in the six games in which he's appeared this season, but his real strength is at the defensive end where he is one of Philadelphia's top hitters and shot blockers on the blue line.